yokoyamatoyou/knowledgeplus_design/docs/integration_plan.md

 In the Streamlit interface, enter a knowledge base name and click **FAQ生成** to produce FAQs with the configured token and pair counts.

+### Phase 5 Implementation

+The unified app now applies a shared Intel-inspired theme and displays a `st.spinner` while uploads are processed.
+A `torch.classes` workaround prevents reload issues during development.
+These adjustments polish the user interface without altering existing data or indexes.

 ## Local Storage
 - **Objective:** Keep all data on disk so that the app can run offline.
 - **Key tasks:**